COBRAPROsimulator/COBRAPRO/README.md

 *	Xcode (for macOS users only)
 *	MinGW (for Window users only)

-Installation section shows how to install the required software.
+Installation section below shows how to install the required software.

-## Installation? <a name="toc4"></a> ##
+## Installation <a name="toc4"></a> ##

-To run COBRAPRO, SUNDIALS 2.6.2 and CasADi package installations are required.
-The steps below will walk you through the entire process to successfully run COBRAPRO.

-1. Download COBRAPRO by downloading the zip file or cloning this repository:
+1. Download COBRAPRO by downloading the zip file or cloning this repository by typing in Terminal:
    ```
    git clone https://github.com/COBRAPROsimulator/COBRAPRO.git
    ```